Jonathan Ross: 2010–present: ITV and Channel 4

 On 20 October 2014, it was announced by ITV that Ross had signed a new contract with ITV.
 The new contract will see him present two more series of his chatshow along with a Christmas Special on ITV in 2015.
 ITV's Director of Entertainment and Comedy Elaine Bedell added: "Jonathan is the king of talk shows and a valued member of the ITV family.
-He continues to attract the biggest names in showbiz onto his sofa and I am delighted that he will remain on the channel until at least the end of 2015.
-"Ross said: "I've been lucky enough to interview some of the biggest stars around on The Jonathan Ross Show and I'm delighted that I'll continue to do so for ITV until at least the end of 2015 with two series booked for the channel for next year."
+He continues to attract the biggest names in showbiz onto his sofa and I am delighted that he will remain on the channel until at least the end of 2015."
+Ross said: "I've been lucky enough to interview some of the biggest stars around on The Jonathan Ross Show and I'm delighted that I'll continue to do so for ITV until at least the end of 2015 with two series booked for the channel for next year."

+In November 2014, Ross designed a Paddington Bear statue, one of fifty created by various celebrities which were located around London prior to the release of the film Paddington, with the statues auctioned to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).
-In 2015, Ross's 2004 interview with Amy Winehouse was featured in Asif Kapadia's highly praised documentary film about the late singer, entitled as Amy.

-In 2017, Ross was a team captain along with Frank Skinner on the ITV panel show, Don't Ask Me Ask Britain.
+In 2015, Ross's 2004 interview with Amy Winehouse was featured in Asif Kapadia's highly praised documentary film about the late singer, entitled Amy.
+In 2017, Ross was a team captain along with Frank Skinner on the ITV panel show Don't Ask Me Ask Britain.
 In December 2017, Ross presented Guess the Star, a one-off special for ITV.
 On 9 September 2019, Ross was announced as a judge for The Masked Singer UK, the UK version of the international music game show Masked Singer, which aired on ITV from January 2020.

-In August 2020, Ross appeared on Gordon Ramsay's The F Word where Ramsay shows Ross how to kill lobster.
-In September 2020, Ross started hosting his own 30 minute weekly show called Jonathan Ross' Comedy Club.

-On 4 March 2021, it was announced by ITV that Ross would be on the 'star panel' of a brand new spin off show of The Masked Singer UK, The Masked Dancer, which aired in spring 2021.

-Ross made his debut appearance on Celebrity Gogglebox on 2 July 2021, and was joined by his son Harvey, daughter Honey and her boyfriend.
+In September 2020, Ross started hosting his own 30-minute weekly ITV show called Jonathan Ross' Comedy Club.
+On 4 March 2021, it was announced by ITV that Ross would be on the celebrity panel of a brand new spin-off show of The Masked Singer UK, The Masked Dancer, which aired in spring 2021.
+Ross made his debut appearance on Celebrity Gogglebox on 2 July 2021, and was joined by his son, Harvey, daughter Honey and her boyfriend.
+In March 2023, Ross replaced Andrew Collins as presenter of the weekly radio show Saturday Night at the Movies on Classic FM.
+In May 2025, Ross was announced as a contestant on the upcoming first series of The Celebrity Traitors.
+Ross was selected as a traitor alongside Alan Carr and Cat Burns but was eventually banished in episode 7.

 Personal life

+Family and residence

-Ross married author/journalist/broadcaster Jane Goldman in 1988.
+Ross married the author, journalist, and broadcaster Jane Goldman in August 1988 in Las Vegas.
 They have since had three children: Betty Kitten, Harvey Kirby (named after Jack Kirby, a comic book creator whom Ross especially admires), and Honey Kinny.
-In 2005, Ross was made an OBE in the Queen's Birthday Honours for services to broadcasting.
-He celebrated the news by playing "God Save the Queen" by the Sex Pistols on his Radio 2 show.